daniloroz/ufc-predictions/README.md

 **win_by_TKO_Doctor_Stoppage** | is the number of wins by doctor stoppage in the fighter's ufc career

 ### 3 Dataset Processing
+- the purpose of processing the data is to find the most valuable features which will lead to higher accuracies in the model
-- the dataset included a preprocessed file, however I noticed it omitted some columns that could serve useful.
-So I decided to process them myself with a custom script.
+- the dataset included a preprocessed file, however with this project I would like to perform custom feature engineering to better understand how the model will work with the data.
-- currently being worked on now
+-  I am currently in the process of analysing the different datasets provided and create an optimal dataset to pass in to the model.